-In order for a mask to operate a layer must be converted to a MASK layer.
+For a mask to operate, a layer must be converted to a MASK layer.

 NOTE: You can also RIGHT+CLICK or CONTROL+CLICK on the layer name and select MASK from the CONTEXTUAL (or SHORTCUTS) menu.

 C Creating the Mask